gioblu/PJON/specification/PJON-protocol-acknowledge-specification-v0.1.md

 |__|________|______|_______|_______|__|_________|___||___|
                    |RX INFO| TX INFO  |
 ```
-4) Device `0` of bus `0.0.0.2` ends the transaction after receiving a synchronous acknowledgement by the router.
-Device `0` of bus `0.0.0.1` receives the asynchronous acknowledgement packet forwarded by the router and responds with a synchronous acknowledgement.
+4) Device `0` of bus `0.0.0.1` receives the asynchronous acknowledgement packet forwarded by the router and responds with a synchronous acknowledgement.

 ```cpp
  __ ________ ______ _______ _______ __ _________ ___  ___